Sonny Barger: Operation Cacus

-Barger sent a stolen copy of a government document prepared by the El Paso Intelligence Center (EPIC), which contained the identities and personal data of Outlaws members and associates, via express mail to Webb's sister in Louisville, Kentucky, who then turned it over to Hells Angels members.
-He also displayed another copy of the EPIC manual and explained how to use it to fellow Hells Angels at an Oakland chapter meeting.
-When another chapter member suggested calling the Outlaws to inquire whether Webb's killing was an isolated incident, Barger replied: "Call them collect."
-He lent the EPIC manual to Tait for photocopying after Anchorage chapter president Edwin Hubert, who also expressed retaliatory sentiment after Webb's killing, instructed Tait to acquire a copy of the manual in September 1986.
+On August 12, 1986, John Cleave "J.C."
+Webb, a member of the Anchorage chapter, was shot and killed after an argument with two Outlaws, Leonard Wayne "Cool Ray" Mullen and Marshall Howell Duncan, outside a biker bar on Dixie Highway in Jefferson County, Kentucky, prompting Barger to say that it was "time to start killing Outlaws again".
+The Hells Angels began plotting to avenge Webb's killing by attacking members of the Outlaws chapter in Louisville, and Barger appointed Anthony Tait to lead the campaign.
+Barger sent a stolen copy of a government document prepared by the El Paso Intelligence Center (EPIC), which contained the identities and personal data of Outlaws members and associates, via express mail to Webb's sister in Louisville, Debbie Mansfield, who then turned it over to Hells Angels members from Anchorage.
+He also displayed another copy of the EPIC manual and explained how to use it to fellow Hells Angels at an Oakland chapter meeting on August 17, 1986.
+When another chapter member, Elliott "Cisco" Valderrama, suggested calling the Outlaws to inquire whether Webb's killing was an isolated incident, Barger replied: "Call them collect."
+He lent the EPIC manual to Tait for photocopying after Anchorage chapter president Edwin "Eddie" Hubert, who also expressed retaliatory sentiment after Webb's killing, instructed Tait to acquire a copy of the manual in September 1986.

 When Tait informed Barger in a phone conversation that the FBI was investigating the package he had mailed to Webb's sister, Barger proposed the alibi that the package contained sympathy cards.
 Barger also circulated a photograph of the two Outlaws who killed Webb, firstly at an Oakland chapter meeting on November 30, 1986, and again at a summit of West Coast chapter officers on January 3, 1987.
 He and Tait discussed retaliation against the Outlaws on several occasions, and Tait encouraged Barger to travel to Alaska to provide guidance to the Anchorage Hells Angels chapter on retributive action.
+During a visit to Barger's house on January 17, 1987, Tait asked for advice about killing Outlaws, with Barger telling him: "It doesn't matter which one.
+You're not going to get the guys that did it [killed Webb]...You can snipe one of them...Don't get caught".

-After Cleveland chapter president Kenny Yates was shot and wounded by Outlaws in Joliet, Illinois, on September 18, 1987, Tait told Barger that he had been to Chicago and Milwaukee to carry out reconnaissance on Outlaws clubhouses there and that he would require an alibi if he was to carry out an attack, to which Barger responded: "That would be no problem."
-On October 18, 1987, Tait informed Barger of a fictitious plot to bomb the Outlaws' Chicago headquarters, which he purported would likely kill five or six people, and Barger replied: "That'll be really nice after that Joliet thing."
+On September 18, 1987, two members, Kenneth "Kenny" Yates and Andrew Shission, and a "prospect", John Ray Bonds, of the Cleveland chapter were ambushed by Outlaws when they stopped in Joliet, Illinois to repair a defective motorcycle while en route to an East Coast officers meeting in Minneapolis.
+The three Hells Angels had their patches stolen, and chapter president Yates was shot in the foot.
+The incident gave rise to a second retaliation plot against the Outlaws in the Midwest headed by the Cleveland chapter.
+Shortly afterwards, Tait told Barger that he had been to Chicago and Milwaukee to carry out reconnaissance on Outlaws clubhouses there and that he would require an alibi if he was to carry out an attack, to which Barger responded: "That would be no problem."
+On October 18, 1987, Tait informed Barger of a fictitious plot to bomb the Outlaws' Chicago headquarters, which he purported would likely kill five or six people, and Barger replied: "That'll be really nice after that Joliet thing".
+When Tait mentioned: "There might be innocent people there", Barger answered: "That's what they get for hanging around with guys like that".
 Barger then made plans to provide an alibi for Tait.
 Between October 20 and 23, 1987, Michael O'Farrell periodically stayed in a Hyatt hotel room booked by Tait and drove Tait's rental car.
 Tait called Barger on November 9, 1987, and reported that he had accomplished his mission.